DBecker7/QuantQual/QuantQual.md

 ```

 :::notes
-I'll add the link to the chat now, but I'll also have Mihaela send it out after the meeting.
+I'll add the GitHub link to the chat now, but I'll also have Mihaela send it out after the meeting.
 :::